thiagobottoni/Clarity-License-Deactivator/README.md

 ## How to install
 - Make sure you have the XOG client installed on your machine
-- Download the latest release of Clarity License Deactivator package here
+- Download the latest release of Clarity License Deactivator package [HERE](https://github.com/thiagobottoni/Clarity-License-Deactivator/releases)
 - Extract the zip file to your C:\temp directory
 - Open the file cld_install.bat
 - Inform the correct values to the following variables: